- Cot available

 A delightful, stone-built, mid-terrace cottage situated in a quiet corner of the famous village of Haworth, 10 miles from Skipton.
 Lovingly restored, and decorated and furnished to a high standard throughout, Butterfield Cottage provides warm and welcoming accommodation, with two comfortable bedrooms, a first floor living room, and a cosy kitchen/diner.
 Steeped in literary history and formerly home to the Bronte sisters, Haworth has much to offer including traditional pubs, restaurants and cafes, and a variety of walks, allowing visitors to follow in the footsteps of Catherine and Heathcliff and wander the fantastic rugged moorland!
 Skipton is nearby, boasting cobbled streets and a delightful castle, while further afield is the Victorian spa town of Harrogate, with its excellent shops, theatre and Royal Pump Room Museum.
 A great holiday cottage, perfect for exploring all this lovely area has to offer.

 Gas central heating with electric stoves in kitchen & living room.
 Electric cooker, microwave, fridge, freezer, TV, DVD, iPod dock, small library of books/games.
 Fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Travel cot & highchair.
 Roadside parking for one car.
 Sorry, no pets & no smoking.
 Shops, pubs & village centre 3 mins walk, fish & chip shop next door.
 Note: This property accepts max.
 4 adults.
+Note: There may be some associated noise and smells from neighbouring fish and chip shop.

 - Last minute